Nguyễn Văn Nhung: Death

 Following the coup, Nhung's commanding officer, General Minh, became the President of South Vietnam, ruling through a military junta known as the Military Revolutionary Council.
 After three months of rule, which was criticised for its lack of direction, General Nguyễn Khánh deposed Minh in a bloodless coup before dawn on 30 January 1964.
-Minh was briefly put under house arrest, and the next day, reports surfaced that Nhung was dead, the only fatality in the coup or its aftermath.
+Minh was briefly put under house arrest, and the next day, reports surfaced that Nhung was confirmed to have died, the only fatality in the coup or its aftermath.

 There was initially confusion as various conflicting reports of Nhung's demise surfaced, one source telling journalists that Nhung lived in a cottage within the grounds of Minh's villa and shot himself outside his house.
 These informants speculated that Nhung committed suicide to avoid having to live to see Minh being demoted or humiliated.
 The time of this incident was reported to be 21:00.
 Other reports at the time said that Nhung was found dead as a result of strangulation at the Joint General Staff headquarters.
-According to variations of this line, Nhung either hanged himself in custody or was murdered by an unknown hand.
+According to variations of this line, Nhung either hung himself in custody or was murdered by an unknown hand.

 More recently, historians have come to believe that Khánh ordered that Nhung be liquidated and that the earlier reports were deliberately false material disseminated by Khánh through his subordinates.
 According to this account, one of Khánh's men took Nhung to the garden of a Saigon villa and forced him to kneel, before executing him with a single gunshot to the back of the head.
 Nhung's death led to protests among the Saigon public, who took the killing to be a signal that the remaining members of Diệm's regime would be reinstated to positions of authority.

 Nhung was buried on 1 February, the day after his death, in the presence of family and friends, at Gia Đính cemetery.
 Nhung's death was never formally investigated by an independent body and the official line of suicide continued to be propagated.

 Minh was said to have been deeply affected by the loss of his long-time aide, and it was reported that the general erected an altar dedicated to Nhung's memory in his office, with the major's portrait on it.
 Shortly after the coup, Khánh made Minh the figurehead head of state under American advice, hoping that the presence of the popular general would help to unify the armed forces, but Minh made little attempt to help Khánh, partly because of resentment over the loss of his aide.